ItsJustTez/Project1/README.md

 /etc/ansible/hosts

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-Within the each yaml file there is a specification, “hosts”, that allows you to dictate where it is to be installed.
-Here you would indicate “elk” or “webservers”
+Within each yaml file there is a “hosts”, which will allow you to dictate where it is to be installed.
+This is where you would indicate “elk” or “webservers” so they can be install correctly.